Labour History in Abbotsford Logo

 A Promise Made

 In response to protests by the Stó:lō people over the actions of gold miners, Governor Douglas promised to protect certain lands as exclusively belonging to the Stó:lō people.
-He begins the creation of the reserve system.
+He began the creation of the reserve system.

 1859